 Teams that could unlock Mond’s full potential

 Whatever the case, Mond has some appeal as a backup or developmental starter in the middle rounds, and with his modest improvement in 2020, there’s a chance a team could take him on Day 2.
-Teams like the Colts, Steelers, and Bears stand out as potential fits.
+Taking the dearth of QB talent after the top five into account, as well as Mond’s strong pro day performance, in which he ran a 4.57 and made nice throws on the move, Mond could go higher than expected.
+Teams like Washington, the Colts, Steelers, and Bears stand out as potential fits.

 Mond is by no means a Day 1 starter, but in a situation that affords him time and support, he could eventually start to trend upwards.

 Mond’s stagnation as a prospect over the last two years gives onlookers pause.
 But the Texas A&M quarterback’s tape is dotted with high-quality throws layered between less inspiring moments.
-There’s enough upside there to warrant consideration as a future starter, and while Round 1 isn’t a possibility anymore, he should have a chance to work into a role in the NFL.
+There’s enough upside there to warrant consideration as a future starter, and while Round 1 isn’t likely, he should have a chance to work into a role in the NFL.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?